-Chances are you want to improve your talent management strategy.
+Chances are you want to improve your performance management strategy.
 Some employees succeed with flying colors while others never quite get enough velocity for lift off and in between the rest of your duties, you need to make sure you’re communicating with them correctly.
-You probably have employees who meet their deadlines, give decent work and pretty much fly under the radar and these people also need development, coaching and recognition.
+You probably have employees who meet their deadlines, give decent work and pretty much fly under the radar and these people also need development, coaching, and recognition.
 Sound familiar?
 What’s a busy HR pro or manager to DO?

-How Talent Management Affects Employees:
+Statistics on How Talent Management Affects Employees:

 - Only 32.5% of U.S. employees are engaged in their work.
 That means roughly 68% or just over 6 out of every 10 employees are floundering.
-If you’re asking for budget, what other initiative will help that large a percentage of your workforce?
+If you’re asking for a budget, what other initiative will help that large a percentage of your workforce?

 - 72% of respondents felt that their performance would improve with corrective feedback.
 And who is going to give it to them?
 YOU ARE!

 - Only about 50% of the workforce strongly feels as though they understand work expectations.
 Stop fearing the feedback.
 Your employees want it, they know they NEED it, so start confronting and coaching and see every other employee thrive.

 - 89% of employees in North America think it’s important their employer support their learning and development.
 And it’s never been less expensive to do so.
 Online courses, inexpensive conferences, vendor offerings, and more can help support those within your enterprise.
 And only 11% of your employees wouldn’t welcome some learning and development.

 - NEW: According to a 2019 study from Gallup, only about 10% of U.S. workers felt engaged after receiving negative feedback on the job.